adamgligor/adamgligor.github.io/_posts/2018-01-08-phpbb-azure-hosting.md

 Free hosting for **phpbb** forum ?
 Try microsoft azure with in app mysql server.

 Up to 10 apps can be hosted for free in the free tier plan.
-Whith the recenlty infroduced `mysql-in-app` feature, a mysql database can be hosted alongside a web app.
+With the recenlty introduced `mysql-in-app` feature, a mysql database can be hosted alongside a web app.
 For details head [here](https://blogs.msdn.microsoft.com/appserviceteam/2017/03/06/announcing-general-availability-for-mysql-in-app/)

-This opens the possibility to host apps that require a database for free.
-On such app is the php based `phpbb` forum.
+This opens the possibility to host for free apps that require a database.
+One such app is the php based `phpbb` forum.

 ## Web app setup